 With stats like that, it’s pretty clear that email is here to stay.
 Which is why if you’re not taking advantage of it, you could be missing out on a lot of business.
 To make sure that doesn’t happen, we came up with this quick retailer’s guide on how to do email marketing right.

-It’s best to avoid all that and just capture email addresses electronically so they are entered directly into your system.
+It’s best to avoid all that and just build your list by capturing email addresses electronically so they are entered directly into your system.
 The easiest way to do this is through your point-of-sale solution.
 Most modern POS systems enable retailers to enter customer information at checkout, so be sure to take advantage of that feature by asking people to provide their email address when you’re ringing them up.

 If you’re using a POS system that doesn’t offer an email capture feature, there are a number of apps that will help you get the job done.
 For example, there’s SignUpAnywhere, a nifty HTML5 application that lets you collect email addresses using your iPad.